asaborn/GenericMultiTasking/README.md

 # GenericMultiTaskingExecuter

 GenericMultiTaskingExecuter is a framework which allows you to define logical units of work and also dependencies between them, in the sense that depended logical unit must follow the completion of another.
-This forms a dependencies graph of tasks which determines which of the tasks can run in parallel or sequential mode (if one is dependended of another).
+This forms a dependencies graph of tasks which determines which of the tasks can run in parallel or sequential mode (if one is dependent of another).

 This definition is implementation independent to which hardware and software architecture will be used for the parallel run of those tasks.
-As a result, the framwork provides the ability to run those tasks over different parallel computing architectures and also to add more architectures implemenations in the future.
+As a result, the framework provides the ability to run those tasks over different parallel computing architectures and also to add more architectures implementations in the future.

 ## Currently supported parallel computing architectures